leslie179/parent-child/README.md

 # Class 12

 ## description
--passing values over from parent to child child to parent
+- passing values over from parent to child child to parent